SpoonLabs/astor/README.md

 Astor in the literature
 -----------------------

+* M. Wen, J. Chen, R. Wu, D. Hao, and S. Cheung.
+Context-aware patch generation for better automated program repair.
+In Proceedings of the 40th International Conference on Software Engineering (ICSE 2018).

 * X. Liu and H. Zhong, Mining stackoverflow for program repair, IEEE 25th International Conference on Software Analysis, Evolution and Reengineering (SANER), 2018.

 * Urli, S., Yu, Z., Seinturier, L., & Monperrus, M. How to design a program repair bot?: insights from the repairnator project.
 In Proceedings of the 40th International Conference on Software Engineering: Software Engineering in Practice (pp. 95-104).
 ACM.
 2018.